istio/istio.io/content/en/blog/2021/wasm-progress/index.md

 ## Wasm Module Distribution via Istio Agent

-Prior to Istio 1.9, to distribute remote Wasm modules to the proxy, [Envoy remote data source](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/base.proto#config-core-v3-remotedatasource) needs to be configured.
+Prior to Istio 1.9, [Envoy remote data source](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/base.proto#config-core-v3-remotedatasource) were needed to distribute remote Wasm modules to the proxy.
 An example configuration could be found [here](https://gist.github.com/bianpengyuan/8377898190e8052ffa36e88a16911910), where two `EnvoyFilter` resources are defined: one is to add a remote fetch Envoy cluster, and the other one is to inject a Wasm filter into HTTP filter chain.
-However this method has a drawback: when Envoy receives a Wasm extension configuration which has a remote fetch, as long as it passes basic protocol validation, Envoy will send an `ACK` to istiod without waiting for the remote fetch to finish.
-If remote fetch fails either due to bad configuration or transient error, Envoy will be stuck with the bad configuration.
+However this method has a drawback: if remote fetch fails either due to bad configuration or transient error, Envoy will be stuck with the bad configuration.
-Furthermore, If the filter is configured as [fail closed](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/wasm/v3/wasm.proto#extensions-wasm-v3-pluginconfig), a bad remote fetch will stop Envoy from serving.
+If a Wasm extension is configured as [fail closed](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/wasm/v3/wasm.proto#extensions-wasm-v3-pluginconfig), a bad remote fetch will stop Envoy from serving.
 To fix this issue, [a fundamental change](https://github.com/envoyproxy/envoy/issues/9447) is needed to Envoy xDS protocol to make it allow asynchronous xDS response.

 Istio 1.9 provides a reliable distribution mechanism out of the box by leveraging the XDS proxy inside istio-agent and Envoy [Extension Configuration Discovery Server](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/extension) (ECDS).